-- find out all you can about the kinds of career you might be interested in, 'Career A-Z', 'Career Starter' and 'Career Ideas' can be accessed on the computers in School; xello and www.nidirect.gov.uk/careers can be accessed on the internet.
+- find out all you can about the kinds of career you might be interested in, xello which can be accessed via My Apps and www.nidirect.gov.uk/careers can be accessed on the internet.
 These will provide useful information along with other websites which can be found on our School website under 'Careers'.

 - read the relevant pages in this booklet,

 - talk to pupils already doing the subjects at GCSE,

 - research new subjects very carefully,

 - talk to your teachers,

 - talk to your parents,

 - talk to Mr Anderson, Miss Griffith or any member of the Careers Department.